Display resolution

 ## Introduction

-Just like a monitor a pen display contains a display panel with a native display resolution.
+Just like a monitor, a pen display contains a display panel with a native display resolution.

 ## Typical resolutions